A classification of modular compactifications of the space of pointed elliptic curves by Gorenstein curves: Introduction

-If $q \in C$ is an elliptic Gorenstein singularity, we say the \emph{level of $q$}, $\lev(q)$ is the partition of $\{ 1, \ldots, n \}$ where $a, b \in \{1, \ldots, n \}$ lie in the same subset if and only if the markings $p_a, p_b$ lie in the same connected component of the normalization of $C$ at $q$. (i.e. if the rational tails containing $p_a, p_b$ are connected to the same branch of the singularity). \end{definition}
+If $q \in C$ is an elliptic Gorenstein singularity, we say the \emph{level of $q$}, $\lev(q)$ is the partition of $\{ 1, \ldots, n \}$ where $a, b \in \{1, \ldots, n \}$ lie in the same subset if and only if the markings $p_a, p_b$ lie in the same connected component of the normalization of $C$ at $q$. (i.e. if the rational tails containing $p_a, p_b$ are connected via a nodal path to the same branch of the singularity). \end{definition}

 \begin{remark} If $Z_1$ and $Z_2$ are two genus one subcurves of $C$ and $Z_1 \subseteq Z_2$, then $\lev(Z_1) \preceq \lev(Z_2)$. \end{remark}

 \begin{remark} The level of $C$ considered in \cite{smyth_mstable} is the cardinality $|\lev(Z)|$, where $Z$ is the minimal subcurve of $C$ of genus one.